preactjs/preact-www/content/en/cli/pre-rendering.md

 Preact CLI automatically "pre-renders" your pages to static HTML so they load fast.

-When building for production, Preact CLI executes your code in the Node.js environment and saves the result as static HTML.
-This means visitors to your site immediately see the pre-rendered HTML version, before any JavaScript has loaded.
+When building for production, Preact CLI renders your components and saves the result as static HTML.
+This means visitors to your site immediately see the pre-rendered HTML version, even before any JavaScript has loaded.

 > **⚠️ Important:** When pre-rendering, your module as components are executed in a Node.js environment, where most Web APIs are not available.
 To account for this, wrap that code in a check like `if (typeof window !== 'undefined')`.